OCHA-DAP/hdx-hapi/docs/data_usage_guides/affected_people.md

   "all", "INN", "TGT", "AFF", and "REA", respectively
 * Sector values of “ALL” have been converted to “intersectoral”, as these represent the intersectoral PIN and **not** the disaggregated population
-* Gender and disabled values of “a” have been converted to “all”
 * The methodology in Yemen leads to negative population values in some admin 2 level areas.
 Where negative values appear they have been omitted from the API.
 * The reference period is obtained from the HDX dataset